Bearer/bearer/docs/guides/github-action.md

 #### `exit_code`

-Exit code of the curio binary, 0 indicates a pass
+Exit code of the bearer binary, 0 indicates a pass

-## Make the most of Curio
+## Make the most of Bearer

-For more ways to use Curio, check out the different [report types](https://curio.sh/explanations/reports/), [available rules](https://curio.sh/reference/rules/), [supported data types](https://curio.sh/reference/datatypes/).
+For more ways to use Bearer, check out the different [report types](/explanations/reports/), [available rules](/reference/rules/), [supported data types](/reference/datatypes/).

 Have a question or need help?
 Join our [Discord community]({{meta.links.discord}}) or [open an issue on GitHub]({{meta.links.issues}}).